xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 $ Cmd> Guidance
 ```

-When the incremental learning is necessary, the user escapes the guidance during task execution, goes back to the initial position approximately(press a key confirms the move back), demonstrates a new path, starts incremental learning (press a key confirms the learning).
+When the incremental learning is necessary, the user escapes the guidance during task execution, goes back to the initial position approximately(press a key confirms reaching the initial position), demonstrates a new path, starts incremental learning (press a key confirms the start of the learning).

 After incremental learning, execute the command to go back to the initial position,
 ```
 $ Cmd> Fix_point
 ```
-where the user can set the initial position based on tasks by modifying the position setting in the file [fix_point](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/src/simple_actions/Fix_point.cpp).
+where the user can set the initial position based on tasks by modifying the position setting in the file [fix_point](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/src/simple_actions/Fix_point.cpp) line 161.

 Move the robot to the same starting position, then execute the command